If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Placing frames in a hot room or out in the sun is another method of removing wax from the frames.
 In heat, wax melts and drips off the frames.
 This leaves the frames clean and the wax can be collected for use by the beekeeper.
 Melting wax off the frames using the sun requires you to leave the frames outdoors for some time.
 This method of removing wax from frames is time-consuming and may not do the job very well.
 Even after most of the wax has melted off, there will be some wax on the frames.
 The frames are also messy with wax buildup on some parts of the frame.

 Method 3 – Using Cold

 Beekeepers may use cold to remove wax from frames.
 Plastic frames and foundation are especially suited for this.
 Wax is a hydrocarbon that does not form strong bonds with plastic.
 When cooled, wax contracts and hardens.
 It then has even weaker bonds with plastic.
-Freezing frames or leaving them out in the cold of winter is used by beekeepers removing wax from bee frames.
+Freezing frames or leaving them out in the cold of winter is used by beekeepers removing wax from beehive frames.
 The wax is easily tapped off the frames and collected for sale or use by the beekeeper.

 Method 4 – Boiling

 Boil beehive frames in soda solution to remove wax and sterilize the frames.
-Hot water melts wax off bee frames.
-This method of removing wax from bee frames can also be used to wax plastic foundation.
+Hot water melts wax off beehive frames.
+This method of removing wax from beehive frames can also be used to wax plastic foundation.
 Plastic frames should be briefly immersed in hot water and then removed immediately.
 Some wax sticks to the side of the frames in an even layer that is great for plastic foundation.

 Method 5 – Steaming